emacs-mirror/emacs/mps/manual/source/topic/porting.rst

     make -f osarct.gmk testrun

-Most or all of the test cases should pass at this point (if you're using the generic threading implementation then the multi-threaded test cases ``amcssth`` and ``awlutth`` are expected to fail; and if you're using the generic lock implementation then the lock utilization test case ``lockut`` is expected to fail).
-However, performance will be very poor if you're using the generic memory protection module.
+Most or all of the test cases should pass at this point (if you're using the generic threading implementation, then the multi-threaded test cases ``amcssth`` and ``awlutth`` are expected to fail; and if you're using the generic lock implementation, then the lock utilization test case ``lockut`` is expected to fail).
+However, performance will be very poor if you're using the generic memory protection implementation.

-Now that you have a working system to build on, porting the necessary modules to the new platform can be done incrementally.
-Measure the performance as you go along (for example, using the ``gcbench`` benchmark) to check that the new memory protection module is effective.
+Now that there is a working system to build on, porting the necessary modules to the new platform can be done incrementally.
+It's a good idea to measure the performance as you go along (for example, using the ``gcbench`` benchmark) to check that the new memory protection module is effective.

 Update the documentation
 ------------------------

-The following sections of the manual need to be updated to mention the new platform:
+These sections of the manual should be updated to mention the new
+platform:

 - :ref:`guide-build`
 - :ref:`topic-platform`